 Before planting, take time to assess the light levels on your site.

 Deciduous trees let light through to the forest floor.
-The more light available beneath the trees, the greater the number of other plant species which will also be able to grow within the woodland.
+The more light available beneath the trees, the greater the number of other plant species that can grow within the woodland.
 Plants that grow under deciduous trees receive more direct and indirect sunlight than plants growing under evergreen trees.
-Other understory plants manage to capture enough light even in locations with no direct sunlight.
+Other understory plants capture enough light even in locations with no direct sunlight.

-Soil is another important component to consider.
-Decaying leaves of deciduous trees provide nutrients and an overwintering habitat for many beneficial creatures, such as butterflies, moths, frogs, salamanders, and ground-nesting birds.
+Soil is another critical component to consider.
+Deciduous tree leaves provide nutrients and overwintering habitat for many beneficial creatures, such as butterflies, moths, frogs, salamanders, and ground-nesting birds.

 Light Levels for Woodland Gardens

 Light levels can increase depending on the time of year.
-Adding small to medium-sized deciduous trees will add dappled shade to ensure plants will tolerate fluctuating light levels.
+Adding small—to medium-sized deciduous trees will provide dappled shade to ensure plants will tolerate fluctuating light levels.

 Shade Garden Design